Compressed air school

 BRIEFLY ABOUT COOLING AND VENTILATION

-As a basic rule, the ventilation area needed to remove heat from the compressor room should be at least equal to 2 x the area of the compressor fan (1 x the area into the room at the floor and 1 x the area out of the room at the ceiling).
+As a basic rule, the ventilation area needed to remove the heat from the compressor room should be at least equal to 2 x the area of the compressor fan (1 x the area into the room at the floor and 1 x the area out of the room at the ceiling).

 *The load factor indicates how much of the total operating time the compressor can be fully loaded.